Aantrreksh/sql-query/sqlref/sql_functions.md

 ``` 3.94959677```

-<strong>Since:</strong> 1.5.0
+**Since:** 1.5.0

 ## named_struct
 {: #named_struct}

-named_struct(name1, val1, name2, val2, ...) - Creates a struct with the indicated field names and values.
+named_struct(name1, val1, name2, val2, ...)
+:   Creates a struct with the indicated field names and values.

 :   **Example of an SQL function usage fragment**